refatjany2k12/license-plate-detection/README.md

 # license-plate-detection
 This code is for detecting license plate in Bangla.
-I hope It will work properly.
+I hope It will work properly.First Commit done. wnd status done.
-First Commit done